davetayls/davetayls.github.com/_drafts/fp-ts-02-handling-error-cases.md

 ```

 I found that if a function creates an error directly then it should return an `Either`.
 Here is an example of how I might display some information based on a number of steps.
 Any of these steps could error but I can handle any of the error cases within the `fold` at the end.

-> Folding is a functional pattern which provides a way of taking the current value out of the type it is in.

-An `Either` could have two possible states and so we provide it a function to handle each of them.

 ```typescript
 import { fromNullable } from 'fp-ts/lib/Either'